 IRGP – The Australia-India Council (AIC)Overview

-This program aims to advance Australia’s foreign and economic policy interests by building awareness and understanding between the peoples and institutions of Australia and India.
+This program seeks to advance Australia’s foreign and trade policy interests by building awareness and understanding between the peoples and institutions of Australia and India.
 It is part of the International Relations Grants Program (IRGP) that promote people-to-people links and a contemporary and positive image of Australia and support for the Australian government’s international policy goals.

 The objectives of the program are to: